Sneak peek: Looking for an alternative to Elf on the Shelf? A few reasons to consider looking for a more thoughtful holiday tradition.

 Related reading: What is Positive Parenting and How Does it Help My Child?

 3. It teaches that getting caught is the real problem.
 Kids are kids.
 Their little brains are still maturing and they make mistakes…a lot.
-Part of fostering social-emotional development is helping kids learn that mistakes and failure are a part of life that help us learn.
+Part of fostering social-emotional development is helping kids learn that mistakes and failure are a part of life that helps us learn.
 Having an elf looking over your shoulder waiting to catch you making a mistake doesn’t really support this idea of learning from mistakes.
 I would much rather encourage my kids to honestly admit when they make a mistake and apologize for it than feeling the need to hide it.

 4. It teaches kids that grown-up role models’ primary role is to “check up on them.”
 Now I don’t know if you’d consider the elf a “grown-up role model” but the idea is that some adult somewhere (Santa) sent the elf to watch over children and their behavior.
 This idea, of course, is a long-standing tradition in our culture so we are probably not going to be undoing that anytime soon.
 It’s worth considering, however, whether we want kids to think of adults in this role.
 I think many of us would rather kids think of adults as guides and supporters, not watch guards.